The distance didn't close.

 It accepted.

-Kenji's voice came out low.
+Kenji's voice lowered.

-like a tear that hadn't opened yet.
+Like a tear that hadn't opened yet.

-was becoming something.
+The space was becoming something.

 Not stable.